 The last week of July was spent with so much walking I felt like I lost 5 kilos as I go…then again, it was also spent eating here and there that the kilos lost came back too soon!
 And where did our itchy feet took us, you might ask?
 Hubby and I went to five cities in a one-week stretch and drank history along with art, old architecture, cars, Vespas and heat in sunny, sophisticated, busy Italy.

 Among the cities we’ve seen, Florence – dubbed as the Athens of the Middle Ages impressed me the most.
 Being on the streets walked upon by the artists responsible for the Renaissance, I had a good feeling I might be able to write my own book while there (lol).
-Seeing the spots Robert Langdon and Sienna Brooks trailed made Inferno a much more tangible story for hubby and me.
+Seeing the spots Robert Langdon and Sienna Brooks trailed made Inferno a much more tangible story for us both.

 Morning walks -I just love the empty streets, the cool breeze and that distinct scent that only those certain times of the day bring…no matter which city.
 The nostalgia, the cobblestones and the foggy horizon makes up for a perfect mood.